sumin-Ma/GALAMOST/docs/_build/html/_sources/module-polymerization.rst.txt

 .. py:class:: Polymerization(all_info, type, percent, nlist, r_cut, seed)

-   specifies the method of polymerization with a percent of initiator with system information, particle type, percent, neighbor list, cut-off, and RNG seed.
+   The constructor of an object of polymerization with a percent of initiator.

    :param AllInfo all_info: The system information.
    :param str type: The particle type of initiators.